BioPC/test/docs/01-installation.md

 Do not mix v1.5.2 files with older runtime files.
 Home Assistant may keep obsolete `pv_ems_*` helpers visible until their old package definitions are removed and Home Assistant is restarted.

 ### Upgrading to v1.5.2

 v1.5.2 adds HACS/custom-integration packaging, native HPVC configuration entities, automatic sidebar registration and Node-RED version detection.
 HACS installations no longer require `configuration.yaml` package setup.
 It does not change the v1.5.1 safe-disable or external-release control semantics.

 - **HACS:** update HPVC in HACS.
 If `sensor.hpvc_update_status` says **Quick reload available**, press **Confirm & apply installed update** and HPVC reloads only itself.
 If it says **Restart required**, restart Home Assistant.
 No manual package update is involved.
 - **Manual:** replace the Home Assistant package, Node-RED flow and dashboard together, then restart/deploy as before.

-### Upgrading to v1.5.1

-v1.5.1 adds safe master-disable restoration and a generic external PV-release handshake.
-Replace the Home Assistant package, Node-RED flow and dashboard together.
-Existing inverter and HBC settings are preserved.

-For the manual package, two new HPVC-owned entities are created:

-- `input_boolean.hpvc_external_release_request` — request interface for external controllers.
-- `binary_sensor.hpvc_external_release_active` — acknowledgement that HPVC has restored PV to full and suspended normal curtailment for the active request.

-The request helper restores its Home Assistant state across restarts.
-HPVC always re-evaluates the request after startup; the acknowledgement is derived from HPVC runtime status and is never a blind mirror of the request.

-In the manual package, when the master `input_boolean.hpvc_enabled` is switched off, HPVC now restores configured inverter limits to full and releases an HPVC-owned negative-price HBC override before settling into the disabled state, where the configured control path is available.

-### Upgrading to v1.5.0

-v1.5.0 adds a generic per-inverter adapter layer.
-Existing writable `number.*` installations remain on **Control method = Number entity** and keep their existing Limit entity, Limit unit, Max power and Min power settings.

-Use **Action/service** only for integrations that require a Home Assistant action/service or register-write call.
-Configure the action schema carefully and use a real numeric readback entity whenever one is available.
-Replace the synchronized HPVC package, dashboard and Node-RED flow from the same release.

-### Upgrading to v1.4.3

-When upgrading to v1.4.3, replace the synchronized HPVC files from the same package version together. v1.4.3 adds per-inverter Watt/Percent limit-unit selection and reduces unnecessary Home Assistant helper writes from status, Insights, targets and accuracy diagnostics.
-Existing inverter slots default to Watts.
-Import the updated Node-RED flow, reload the Home Assistant package so the new limit-unit helpers exist, and verify each inverter Limit unit before enabling control.

-After deployment, allow normal 10-second evaluations to run and verify HPVC status, inverter writes, HBC behavior, percentage conversion (where used), and report generation.

-> **Upgrade note — sensor → binary_sensor migration:** v1.5.0 corrects several HPVC helper domains (`hpvc_show_inverter_slot_2`…`_10`, inverter limit-range warnings and the export-threshold warning) from `sensor.*` to `binary_sensor.*`.
-If an earlier installed package created the old `sensor.*` registry entries, Home Assistant may leave those old entities orphaned.
-They can be removed from the entity registry after confirming the new `binary_sensor.*` entities are present.

 ## Next steps